-Records for 2010-16, given in the accompanying map, amount to 80 monads (equivalent to 69 tetrads) and broadly corroborate the pattern shown in the 1991-2005 distribution map from Philp (2010), reproduced with kind permission of the late Eric Philp and the Kent Field Club).
-In interpreting the north west Kent distributional focus, it should be noted that the 2010-16 includes metropolitan West Kent, which was not covered by the surveys in Philp (1982, 2010).
-So far, recent records have not caught up with those of the 1991-2005 survey, but they relate to a much shorter period.
-With more records, it looks likely that a continuation of decline will not be strongly evidenced, but that the earlier reduction in distribution after Philp (1982) will be affirmed.
+Records for 2010-17, given in the accompanying map, amount to 112 monads and broadly corroborate the pattern shown in the 1991-2005 distribution map from Philp (2010), reproduced with kind permission of the late Eric Philp and the Kent Field Club).
+In interpreting the north west Kent distributional focus, it should be noted that the 2010-17 map includes metropolitan West Kent, which was not covered by the surveys in Philp (1982, 2010).
+As recent recording has developed, it looks likely that the extent of decline since Philp (1982) may have been overstated.